evershalik/Terminal_Makeover/README.md

 # Customize-Terminal

-So are you ready to give your ordinary terminal to a new modern look?
+So are you ready to give your ordinary terminal a new modern look?
 To do so just follow the below steps :
-- Firstly open your terminal and simple run the below command:
+- Firstly open your terminal and simply run the below command:
 ```
 cd
 vim .bashrc